Call for Projects

 The call is open to all stakeholders in research, clinical practice, industry and associations in Germany.
 At the time of submitting the project outline, the project leader must be a community member.

-Yes, there is no minimum number of partners, funding duration or funding amount, only an upper funding limit.
+Yes, there is no minimum number of partners, funding duration or funding amount.

 If the deadline is exceeded, the project idea will be excluded from the current selection process.

-The management team examines the framework conditions and minimum content and put together a jury of experts and eligible voters from the community.
+The management team reviews the formal framework conditions and minimum content requirements.
+Subsequently, they put together a jury of experts and eligible voters from the community.
 The assessment takes place on the basis of a transparent catalog of criteria using quality criteria.

 Part of the evaluation is a community vote.
 The project ideas are presented by means of a pitch, evaluated by the community members and ranked on this basis.
 One person per organization/working group is entitled to vote.